Marielle Franco

 Marielle Franco (/pt/; born Marielle Francisco da Silva, 27 July 1979 – 14 March 2018) was a Brazilian politician, sociologist, feminist, socialist and human rights activist.
 Franco served as a city councillor of the Municipal Chamber of Rio de Janeiro for the Socialism and Liberty Party (PSOL) from January 2017 until her assassination.

 On 14 March 2018, while in a car after delivering a speech in the north of Rio de Janeiro, Franco and her driver were shot multiple times and killed by two former police officers travelling in another vehicle.
 Franco had been an outspoken critic of police brutality and extrajudicial killings, as well as the February 2018 federal intervention by Brazilian president Michel Temer in the state of Rio de Janeiro, which resulted in the deployment of the army in police operations.
 In March 2019, Ronnie Lessa and Élcio Vieira de Queiroz were arrested and charged with the murder of Marielle Franco and her driver.
 They confessed to the double homicide and were also convicted of the attempted murder of Fernanda Chaves, Franco's Press Secretary, who was also in the car at the time.

 Early life

 Franco was raised in Maré, a slum in northern Rio de Janeiro, where she also resided for most of her life, and began to work to contribute to the household income in 1990 when she was 11 years old.
 She had a sister, Anielle.

 Marielle gave birth to her first and only child in 1998 when she was 19 years old.
 Franco raised her daughter without the father's help and worked as a pre-school teacher on a minimum wage.

-In 2004, Franco, who throughout her career fought for LGBT rights, started a romantic relationship with Mônica Benício.
+In 2004, Franco, who throughout her career fought for LGBTQ rights, started a romantic relationship with Mônica Benício.
 In 2017, the couple decided to move in together in the Tijuca neighborhood with Luyara, Marielle's daughter.
 Their wedding was scheduled for the end of 2018.